cb1h/TGbot.satoshi-btc/README.md

     pip install -r requirements.txt
     ```

-4. Create a `.env` file in the root directory of the project and add your tokens:
+4. Set up your `.env` file in the project root directory and add the following tokens:

     ```env
     TELEGRAM_BOT_TOKEN=your_telegram_bot_token